leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Advanced</strong></legend>

-On the surface the choice of analyzed language is important because it influences how difficult it is to develop the analyzer, but the analyzed language may also influence the analyzer’s precision and running time.
+On the surface the choice of analyzed language is important because it influences how difficult it is to develop the analyzer, but it has deeper consequences as well: the analyzed language may also influence the analyzer’s precision and running time.
 For example, there is an analysis technique called `` math`k ``-CFA [k-cfa]() that may be slower when applied to a language with higher-order functions than when applied to a language with objects, because the algorithmic complexity of the former is exponential and of the latter is polynomial [m-cfa]().

 </fieldset>